MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-18-test-your-new-message-enrichment-solution.md

 ---
 description: "Learn more about: Step 18: Test Your New Message Enrichment Solution"
-title: "Step 18: Test Your New Message Enrichment Solution | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 18: Test Your New Message Enrichment Solution"

+ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "message enrichment tutorial, testing solution" ms.assetid: 233fbf79-0ab1-4064-b828-6bbbb56cbec2
 caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 18: Test Your New Message Enrichment Solution
 In this step, you test your solution by using the WSClient application to send a message to [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] and seeing if the MLLPReceive application receives an HL7-formatted message as expected.